phax/ph-bde/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7b6deab23df3422fba492a85ecb72720)](https://www.codacy.com/app/philip/ph-bde?utm_source=github.com&utm_medium=referral&utm_content=phax/ph-bde&utm_campaign=badger)

+**This project is archived, because XHE is much more likely to be used.
+Ping me if you need this project**

 OASIS BDE (Business Document Envelope) Java wrapper library.
 It supports easily reading and writing of BDE 1.0 and BDE 1.1 documents.
 It allows conversion between Java domain objects and XML representations.